|← Chapter 14·||Turning Signs (Contents)||References||blog|

 Religious doctrines are supposed to work as communal course corrections.
 Whether a specific practice is the right move depends on the situation (which, seen outside in, is a location in a meaning space).
 The differences between doctrines may lie in the naming of parts of the models they construct or modify – for every doctrine must imply some model.
 Or the differences may lie in the structures of the respective models.
-Any theoretical or scriptural model, though, is but one explication of an implicit order, and this “Mother Book” is not a scripture for specialists.
+Any theoretical model or scriptural metaphor is but one explication of an implicit order, the “Mother Book” behind all scriptures written in human languages.
 According to Peirce, a person of

 Buddhist teaching made a similar turn from the Self (atman) venerated in Vedic religion to the doctrine of no-self (anatta).
 The point here was to dissipate the illusion of a permanent, independent or substantial self.
 In its place Buddhism pointed to impermanence, co-dependence (Thich Nhat Hanh's interbeing), and emptiness (sunyata).
-So in place of a comprehensive Self we had a space in which dynamics and phenomena could play out their cycles of suffering and release from suffering.
+In place of a protagonistic Self we have a space of time in which dynamics and phenomena play out their cycles of suffering and release from suffering.
 (This is one way of reading the Buddhist move, which may serve to carry it forward into other readings.)
 Later on, in Gendlin's process model, empty space appears as the abstract space of mere locations and movements, in contrast with behavior space which is filled with actions (abstraction being just one complex move in that space).
 Explication is continuous, but names do not stick to the same roles even in a given model, nor do the models themselves remain static, at least not while they live.

-We commonly refer to the natural and social context of our lives as ‘the world.’
-But we also encounter guidance systems, mainly of the religious kind, which try to put “the world” in its place and encourage us to keep our distance from it.
+We commonly refer to the physical and social context of our lives as “the world.”
+But some of our guidance systems, mainly of the religious kind, try to put “the world” in its place and encourage us to keep our distance from it.
 The Gospel of Thomas clearly represents one of those ascetic and relatively esoteric movements:

 ‘If you do not abstain from [or fast against] the world, you will not find the kingdom.
 If you do not make the Sabbath into a Sabbath, you will not see the Father.’— Thomas 27 (5G)